 About ASHAKI ANTOINE

-In the later part of 2010, Officer Antoine returned to the Brooklyn Detention Complex (BKDC)-Courts Division.
+In August 2004, Ashaki Antoine started her distinguished career with the New York City Department of Correction (DOC), assigned to the Anna M Kross Center (AMKC).
+In October 2008, Ashaki became an essential asset in the reopening of the Brooklyn Detention Complex (BKDC).
+In May 2010, she was reassigned to the Equal Employment Opportunity Office (EEOC).
+In the later part of 2010, Ashaki returned to the Brooklyn Detention Complex (BKDC)-Courts Division.
 As the Brooklyn Criminal Court Liaison, she was afforded the opportunity to effectively communicate, problem solve, create and build relationships with outside agencies.
 These agencies included: The Office of Court Administration; The New York City Police Department; and New York State Parole.
-The nature and quality of her work allowed her to leave a remarkable impression.
+The nature and quality of her work allowed her to leave a lasting impression.

-Officer Antoine’s aggressive approach led to decreased command discipline penalties, enhanced use of progressive discipline, more operable security equipment, and enhanced searches throughout the facility.
+In March 2017, Ashaki was appointed to the position of Delegate, and In October 2018 a special election was held in BKDC for a vacant position as a delegate.
+As a result, she secured her position with an overwhelming victory, thereby becoming a union official for the New York City Correction Officers’ Benevolent Association (COBA).
+During this time, she became well known by aggressively voicing her dismay regarding the unethical, belittling scare tactics used by the administration against the officers.
+Ashaki’s aggressive approach led to decreased command discipline penalties, enhanced use of progressive discipline, more operable security equipment, and enhanced searches throughout the facility.
 She was also instrumental in the introduction of a mentoring program for newly assigned officers who needed additional assistance adjusting to a jail setting.
 The mentoring program was successful in building the confidence of officers.